 By Maarten Ligthart, Head of KYC CoE / Monitoring & Screening, ING

-What, for you, are the benefits of attending a conference like the ‘Fraud and Financial Crime Europe’ and what can attendees expect to learn from your session?
+What, for you, are the benefits of attending a conference like the ‘Fraud and Financial Crime Europe’ and what have attendees learnt from your session?

 It contributes to my network, having the ability to improve my knowledge and be familiar with latest threats, risks and innovation.

-In terms of what they can learn, that depends.
-I hope they can learn from my experiences on this topic and adopt in their own practice.
+In terms of what they have learnt, that depends.
+I hope they learnt from my experiences on this topic and adopt in their own practice.